Before we dive into the “Buffett Indicator,” I want to share a quote from the Oracle of Omaha himself:

 “For me, the message of that chart is this: If the percentage relationship falls to the 70% or 80% area, buying stocks is likely to work very well for you.
 If the ratio approaches 200%—as it did in 1999 and a part of 2000—you are playing with fire.”

-It should be noted that that quote is nearly 25 years old, and the ratio itself has been trending higher over the years, as you can see in the following chart.
+It should be noted that that quote is 25 years old, and the ratio itself has been trending higher over the years, as you can see in the following chart.

-That chart is from the end of the first quarter, but the ratio and “fair value” are roughly the same today, and both suggest that the market is historically overvalued – but not as overvalued as the quote from 2001 may lead you to believe, given the rising historical trendline.
+That chart is from the end of the third quarter, but the ratio and “fair value” are roughly the same today, and both suggest that the market is historically overvalued – but not as overvalued as the quote from 2001 may lead you to believe, given the rising historical trendline.

 If you’re a long-term investor, stick with the plan.